 Members of the Order of Malta consulted the homeless about what they wanted and needed in a coat.
 Based on feedback, coats are black, three-quarter length with a hood, quilted and warm, waterproof, comfortable and portable.
 The color is meant to be inconspicuous, as the homeless indicated their greatest fear is being assaulted in alleys and parks.
 Secret internal pockets hold valuables.
 The coats are specifically designed for mobility, allowing for easy movement in an emergency, and can be easily layered in various seasons.

 The specially designed coats are manufactured abroad and shipped to Oklahoma City by container.
 Working in collaboration with the staff and volunteers of Sister BJ’s Pantry, members, candidates and volunteers of the Order will be directly involved in distributing coats to the homeless.
 We will also rely on existing relationships with Catholic Charities, Jesus House, and other ministries to identify those in need of a coat.
+In addition to local communities, other Hospitaller regions of the Order of Malta in the United States plan to distribute Coats for the Homeless in their local communities.

 REQUEST FOR SUPPORT